KevinTapol/WorkoutRoutine/README.md

 - npm create vite@latest .
 - npm i

-## Setup Backend Server Port
+## Setup Frontend Server Port
-We are using json-server as our backend with a frontend json file acting as our backend.
+- npm i -D json-server
+We are designating the specific frontend url to 3000.
 *In the vite.config.js add the following:*